Glazelf/NinigiBot/README.md

 For questions or other support either [create a discussion](https://github.com/Glazelf/NinigiBot/discussions) or join my Discord.
 [<img src="https://canary.discordapp.com/api/guilds/549214833858576395/widget.png?style=banner2">](https://discord.gg/2gkybyu)
 ## Disclaimer
 This repository is not maintained with selfhosting in mind.
-You're pretty much on your own there.
+Our recommendation to use this bot is to just invite the main bot (Ninigi#2721) instead of selfhosting.
-I wouldn't recommend it but you're welcome to try as long as you follow the license.
+You can reach out for questions though and are welcome to try as long as you follow the license.
 This repository is mostly public for transparency and easy contributing.
 ## Credit
 Profile avatar are made by [baronessfaron](https://sprites.pmdcollab.org/#/0482).